NVIDIA/NeMo-Curator/docs/user-guide/image/embedders.rst

 --------------------
 Use Cases
 --------------------
-* Aesthetic and NSFW Classification takes image embeddings generated from OpenAI's CLIP ViT-L variant
+* Aesthetic and NSFW classification both use image embeddings generated from OpenAI's CLIP ViT-L variant.
-* Semantic deduplication computes the similarity of datapoints
+* Semantic deduplication computes the similarity of datapoints.

 --------------------
-Prerequisities
+Prerequisites
 --------------------
 Make sure you check out the `image curation getting started page <https://docs.nvidia.com/nemo-framework/user-guide/latest/datacuration/image/gettingstarted.html>`_ to install everything you will need.